 Additionally, this is an experimental subject, so your education involves both learning concepts in a traditional setting as well as a great deal of practical work.

-7 in GCSE Biology or 7-7 in Combined Science.
+Grade 7 in Biology and Chemistry components of combined science.
 If taking Combined Science we would expect your mark in the Biology component to be of at least 7 standard.
 Grade 7 in GCSE Maths and Grade 6 English Language are also required.

-In Year 1: Biological molecules; Cells; Organisms exchange substances with the environment; Genetic information, Variation and relationships between organisms.
-In Year 2: Energy transfers in and between organisms; Organisms respond to changes in their internal and external environments; Genetics, Populations, Evolution and Ecosystems; Control of gene expression.
+In Year 1: Biological molecules, cells, organisms exchange substances with the environment, genetic information, variation and relationships between organisms.
+In Year 2: Energy transfers in and between organisms, organisms respond to changes in their internal and

 Dr K R Damberg, Head of Sciences and Biology